 LISTEN TO KID PODCASTS & AUDIOBOOKS

-We started doing this this summer and seriously?!
+We started doing this summer and seriously?!
 It's incredible how much it occupies their brains.
 You don't even have to pay for audiobooks.
 You can get them through your public library, straight to your phone.
 Then at home, just plug them into your bluetooth speaker (or if in the car, I will pipe them over the speakers).
 They'll sit, work on their coloring page, or their project, or making dinner while listening to a story or interesting podcast — sometimes for hours — and with no screen time!
 Ka-ching! #ParentWinning

 Some great podcasts to check out: